andrewwoan/andrewwoan/README.md

 When I'm not programming or 3D modeling, I like to do some sort of art or craft (like origami or graphic design).
 It's on my bucket list to try as many types of art and crafts as I can before I get too old to be able to not do anything anymore!

 Feel free to reach out to me at andrewwoan@gmail.com.
-I'm always open for a chat or looking for a new project to take on!
+I'm always looking for a new project to take on or down to chat!

 ## Let's Keep in Touch!
 - **Portfolio:** [Coming soon!]